edbustos77084/personal/devops-notes.md

     * Architect/Engineering and UX work as intermediaries for governance, interfaces, and dependencies

-Lesson 4 - Building Quality with Continuous Integration Develop the solution
-  Build Continuously
-  Test end-to-end
-  Validate on a staging environment
-  Why?
-Quality, How?
-Continuous Integration (CI) Sub-dimensions - What?
-  Develop - Implement a Story or a part of a Story and commit the code Break features into stories
-  Techniques for splitting Features and Stories to fit within their boundaries (PI and Iteration, Respectively) Workflow steps
-  Business rule variations
-  Major Efforts
-  Simple/Complex
-  Variation in data
-  Data methods
-  Defer system qualities
-  Operations
-  Use-case scenarios
-  Break out a spike
-  Test-Driven Development
-  Write a Test
-  Test Fails -> Write enough code to pass ->Test fails until it passes, Refactor -> Write another Test Version control
-  Maintain all assets under version control
-  From requirements, to code, to configuration, to tests, and test data Establish clear check-in and check-out procedures Version control improves traceability for automating compliance Engineering practice (Agile SW Engineering)
-  Modern engineering practices boost speed and quality Test-First Mindset
-  Agile modeling
-  Emergent design
-  Pattern-based Coding
-  Pair work
-  Boeing and Lockheed Martin follow this principle Pair work improves system quality, design decisions, knowledge sharing and team velocity A collaborative effort of two team members: Dev/Dev; Dev & PO, Dev & Tester Broader and less constraining than pair programming Team members spend 20% to 80% time pairing Spontaneous pairing, and purposeful rotations over time Application telemetry
-  Application telemetry enables faster identification of problems from production incidents Telemetry should cover all levels of the code - from methods, to components, to services, to the entire application Application design must take into account operational health telemetry Features must include the ability to measure the benefit hypothesis against both leading and trailing indicators Threat modeling (covered in Architect)
-4.2 Build - Compile source files into deployable binaries, verify that code functions as the developer(s) intended & Merge dev branches to trunk
-  Continuous code integration - > Develop TDD, commit, Build, Mock Data, Version Control, App Package, Test Package -> End-2-End testing, Staging fully automated
-  Build and test automation
-  Initiate a build often, preferably on every commit Run unit tests as part of the build
-  Run static code analysis as part of the build Visualize and monitor the build and test process Report failures immediately
-Broken builds are the Highest Priority*
-Trunk-based development
-Single trunk/Main for all teams
-Each commit merges to Main
-Avoid long-lived branches
-Avoid multiple open branches
-Gated commit
-Gated commits ensure that broken code does not’ block the rest of the developers or the pipeline Only changes that have passed all build and quality checks are committed to version control Alert the code author immediately upon rejection Application Security
-Apply tools to automatically identify security vulnerabilities in the code during the build process Assess open source libraries continuously for known vulnerabilities to identify risks during development or build processes 4.3 Test end-to-end
-The purpose is to validate changes against acceptance criteria in an integrated, production-simulated environment Test and production environment congruity
-Make sure the test environments match production as much as possible Maintain all configuration changes under version control Service Virtualization helps alleviate some cost considerations Invest in higher fidelity for more accurate testing Test Automation
-Many types of testing need to be run:
-Functional Testing
-Integration Testing
-Regression Testing
-Performance Testing
-Security Testing
-Exploratory Testing
-Penetration Testing
-Test Data Management
-Data for all types of tests must be managed
-Store data in a repository for consistent testing Emulate production data to ensure tests reflect realistic situations Service Virtualization (aka Simulator)
-Ability to spawn environments which match production to test Environments that support different types of testing Maintain environment data in source control Nonfunctional Requirements (NFRs)
-Non-functional Requirements are system qualities that support end-user functionality and system goals Sometimes known as the ‘ilities’ - Reliability, Usability, Scalability, Availability etc.
-NFRs are constraints on backlog items
-NFRs are not backlog items themselves
-4.4 - Stage
-The purpose is to Host fully-validated, systems in a production-grade environment, from which they can be deployed to production
-Maintain a staging environment
-Maintain a staging environment that matches production to prepare for moving to production Deploy to staging at least every iteration and run your system demo from there Ideally, deploy to staging automatically after all build and end-to-end tests have passed Blue/Green Deployment
-Maintain two identical environments: Idle and Live
-New features are deployed to idle environment on a continuous basis.
+Lesson 4 - Building Quality with Continuous Integration
+* Develop the solution
+* Build Continuously
+* Test end-to-end
+* Validate on a staging environment
+-4.1 Develop the solution - Implement a Story or a part of a Story and commit the code
+  * Break features into stories
+    * Techniques for splitting Features and Stories to fit within their boundaries (PI and Iteration, Respectively)
+      * Workflow steps
+      * Business rule variations
+      * Major Efforts
+      * Simple/Complex
+      * Variation in data
+      * Data methods
+      * Defer system qualities
+      * Operations
+      * Use-case scenarios
+      * Break out a spike
+  * Test-Driven Development
+     * Write a Test
+     * Test Fails -> Write enough code to pass ->Test fails until it passes, Refactor -> Write another Test
+  * Version control
+     * Maintain all assets under version control
+     * From requirements, to code, to configuration, to tests, and test data
+     * Establish clear check-in and check-out procedures
+     * Version control improves traceability for automating compliance
+  * Agile Software Engineering
+    * Modern engineering practices boost speed and quality
+      * Test-First Mindset
+      * Agile modeling
+      * Emergent design
+      * Pattern-based Coding
+      * Code reviews
+  * NOTE (Boeing and Lockheed Martin follow this principles)
+  * Pair work improves system quality, design decisions, knowledge sharing and team velocity
+    * A collaborative effort of two team members: Dev/Dev; Dev & PO, Dev & Tester
+      * Broader and less constraining than pair programming
+      * Team members spend 20% to 80% time pairing
+      * Spontaneous pairing, and purposeful rotations over time
+  * Application telemetry
+  * Application telemetry enables faster identification of problems from production incidents
+     * Telemetry should cover all levels of the code - from methods, to components, to services, to the entire application
+     * Application design must take into account operational health telemetry
+     * Features must include the ability to measure the benefit hypothesis against both leading and trailing indicators
+  * Threat modeling (covered in Architect)
+- 4.2 Build - Compile source files into deployable binaries, verify that code functions as the developer(s) intended & Merge dev branches to trunk
+  * Continuous code integration - > Develop TDD, commit, Build, Mock Data, Version Control, App Package, Test Package -> End-2-End testing, Staging fully automated
+  * Build and test automation
+    * Initiate a build often, preferably on every commit
+    * Run unit tests as part of the build
+    * Run static code analysis as part of the build
+    * Visualize and monitor the build and test process
+    * Report failures immediately
+    * Broken builds are the Highest Priority*
+ * Trunk-based development
+    * Single trunk/Main for all teams
+    * Each commit merges to Main
+    * Avoid long-lived branches
+    * Avoid multiple open branches
+* Gated commit
+   * Gated commits ensure that broken code does not’ block the rest of the developers or the pipeline
+   * Only changes that have passed all build and quality checks are committed to version control
+   * Alert the code author immediately upon rejection
+* Application Security
+  * Apply tools to automatically identify security vulnerabilities in the code during the build process
+  * Assess open source libraries continuously for known vulnerabilities to identify risks during development or build processes
+- 4.3 Test end-to-end
+* The purpose is to validate changes against acceptance criteria in an integrated, production-simulated environment
+  * Test and production environment congruity
+    * Make sure the test environments match production as much as possible
+    * Maintain all configuration changes under version control
+    * Service Virtualization helps alleviate some cost considerations
+    * Invest in higher fidelity for more accurate testing
+ * Test Automation
+   * Many types of testing need to be run:
+     * Functional Testing
+     * Integration Testing
+     * Regression Testing
+     * Performance Testing
+     * Security Testing
+     * Exploratory Testing
+     * Penetration Testing
+* Test Data Management
+  * Data for all types of tests must be managed
+  * Store data in a repository for consistent testing
+  * Emulate production data to ensure tests reflect realistic situations
+* Service Virtualization (aka Simulator)
+  * Ability to spawn environments which match production to test
+  * Environments that support different types of testing
+  * Maintain environment data in source control
+* Nonfunctional Requirements (NFRs)
+* Non-functional Requirements are system qualities that support end-user functionality and system goals
+   * Sometimes known as the ‘ilities’ - Reliability, Usability, Scalability, Availability etc.
+   * NFRs are constraints on backlog items
+   * NFRs are not backlog items themselves
+- 4.4 - Stage
+* The purpose is to Host fully-validated, systems in a production-grade environment, from which they can be deployed to production
+* Maintain a staging environment
+   * Maintain a staging environment that matches production to prepare for moving to production
+   * Deploy to staging at least every iteration and run your system demo from there
+   * Ideally, deploy to staging automatically after all build and end-to-end tests have passed
+* Blue/Green Deployment
+   * Maintain two identical environments: Idle and Live
+   * New features are deployed to idle environment on a continuous basis.
 While staged, the features can be tested and showcased in preparation for release
-New code is released to the idle environment, where it is thoroughly tested.
+   * New code is released to the idle environment, where it is thoroughly tested.
 When the code is ready to be released the team makes the idle environment active.
-If problems are discovered after the switch, the active environment is switched back to idle, restoring the previously active environment
+   * If problems are discovered after the switch, the active environment is switched back to idle, restoring the previously active environment
-Switching between environments is typically done by redirecting traffic at the load balancer System Demo
+   * Switching between environments is typically done by redirecting traffic at the load balancer
+* System Demo
-Demo working integrated systems every two weeks
+   * Demo working integrated systems every two weeks
-New Features work together, and with existing functionality Demo from a Staging Environment that resembles production as much as possible Program stakeholders provide feedback
+   * New Features work together, and with existing functionality
+   * Demo from a Staging Environment that resembles production as much as possible
+   * Program stakeholders provide feedback
-Lesson 5 - Reducing Time-to Market with Continuous Deployment 5.1 Deploy to Production
+- Lesson 5 - Reducing Time-to Market with Continuous Deployment
+* 5.1 Deploy to Production
 Purpose changes into production with high frequency and low risk Dark Launches
 Separate deploy (to production) from release (to end users)